 UnityPoint Hospice -Taylor House from UnityPoint Health on Vimeo.

-Types of care offered at Taylor House:
+Services offered at Taylor House

 Taylor House can be considered a person's place of residence, where he or she are provided hospice "home care" services.
 Residents are required to pay a daily residency fee, much like they would a nursing home.